July 18, 2020

 Route: Out and back

-Dogs allowed: Yes, but they must be on a leash.
+Dogs allowed: Yes, but they must remain on a leash

 Cowles Mountain is one of San Diego’s most popular hiking destinations.
 Although this trail is challenging, you can conquer the mountain—all you need is a bit of perseverance.
 The Cowles Mountain Trail is not very shaded (so start early), but the magnificent view at the top is definitely worth the effort.
 Once you reach the Cowles Mountain summit, panoramic views from Mexico to Orange County await you.